JLEWilson/Pierre-sSweetAndSavoryTreats.Solution/README.md

 #### By _**Jacob Wilson**_

 #### _An mvc application that allows logged in users to facilitate treat/flavor relations.
-Non logged in users can only view_
+Non logged in users can only view details while logged in users can create, edit, and delete relationships._

 ## Technologies Used